ljiang09/ant-maze-solver/README.md

 ## Comparison to Other Maze-Solving Algorithms

-### ACO vs. Dijkstra's (Greedy) Algorithm
+### ACO vs. A\* (Greedy + Heuristic) Algorithm

-Dijkstra's algorithm is a greedy algorithm that guarantees finding the shortest path from a starting node to all other nodes in a graph.
-It does this by maintaining a priority queue of nodes to explore, and at each step, it selects the node with the lowest cost to explore next [5].
+A\* algorithm is a greedy algorithm that finds the shortest path from a starting node to all other nodes in a graph.
+It does this by maintaining a priority queue of nodes to explore.
+At each step, it selects the node with the best score, which is a combination of having a low cost and an estimated cost of the cheapest path from n to the goal [5].

-Dijkstra's algorithm:
+A\* algorithm:

 - Simple to understand and implement
-- Works well on simple, straightforward graphs
+- Works well on simple, straightforward graphs where paths tend to lead towards the destination (no wind-y loopy paths).
+Thus, its heuristic is not super intuitive for applying to mazes
-- Extremely space-inefficient, as it finds and stores the shortest paths from the starting node to _every_ node in the graph
+- Requires a knowledge of where the endpoint is, which isn't available in this maze solving problem

 ACO:

 - Can handle complex sets of objectives and constraints
 - Great for handling large and complex solution spaces
+- Good for problems where the direction / general position of the end goal is unknown (such as this maze solving problem)
 - Requires a lot of experimental parameter tuning, which is time-consuming and difficult to get right
 - Can be computationally expensive and slow to converge